BowenZheng2003/Image_File_to_PDF_Tool/README.md

 - Text extraction from images using Google Vision API.
 - Customizable PDF generation with font support.
 - User-friendly web interface for uploading images.

-- ## Future
+## Future

-- Closed for nodification, open for extension
+Closed for nodification, open for extension

 We are looking to develop more of a front-end using React in the near future.

+We are also incorporating MySQL for a back-end database.